 At App State, curiosity leads the way.
-You'll gain global perspectives through real-world experiences and service opportunities, while our faculty champion research and innovation.
-Join a community that inspires, challenges and supports you — so you can elevate your future and graduate with the confidence and skills to succeed, no matter where life takes you.
+Join a community that inspires and supports you — so you can elevate your future and graduate with the confidence and skills to succeed, no matter where life takes you.

 App State has earned a Research 2 designation through the Carnegie Classification system for high research activity and doctorate production.
 App State’s research expenditures in fiscal year 2023 were more than $8.4 million and, in 2022–23, the university awarded 20 doctoral degrees.